 The American Express Premier Rewards Gold card (read the full review here) features American Express Preferred Seating, which includes access to premium seats for select cultural and sporting events, based on availability.
 Cardholders also have access to The Hotel Collection which features a $75 hotel credit toward qualifying dining, spa and resort activities, plus a room upgrade upon arrival, if available.
 To receive these benefits, you have to book a stay of at least two consecutive nights at participating properties with American Express Travel.
 There is a $195 annual fee for this card and no foreign transaction fees.

 It’s important to note that these types of rewards credit cards are typically best suited for people who are able to pay each month’s statement balance in full to avoid interest charges, as these cards typically come with higher interest rates than cards that don’t offer such premiere rewards.
 It’s a good idea to read the terms and conditions of any card you are considering before applying — and to review your credit before you apply so you have an idea of what you may qualify for.
-(You can see where your credit currently stands by viewing two of your free credit scores, updated each month, on Credit.com.)
+(You can see where your credit currently stands by viewing two of your free credit scores, updated every 14 days, on Credit.com.)

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.